dbos-inc/dbos-docs/docs/api-reference/static-analysis.md

 The `no-console` rule, provided by the primary `eslint` package, is automatically enabled in all configs of the DBOS plugin.

 Use of `console` should be removed from code prior to use in production.
-Activities such as logging should use [SDK logging facilities](../tutorials/logging.md), so that data remains structured and can be automatically collected in a central database.
+Activities such as logging should use [DBOS Transact logging facilities](../tutorials/logging.md), so that data remains structured and can be automatically collected in a central database.

 #### `no-eval`
 Interpreted languages like JavaScript support the ability to treat data directly as executable code.
 If arbitrary user data can become code, many of the negative security implications are obvious.